 Some other types of Sedum (aka stonecrop) may have mild to severe toxic effects.
 There are more than three hundred different types of Sedum, and these herbaceous perennials are commonly used as landscape plants and as houseplants.

 Others may cause gastrointestinal distress when consumed and may also cause contact dermatitis due to alkaloids, sedine and/or sedamine content.

 This is why it is always a good idea to protect your skin with long sleeves and gloves when pruning any succulent, especially if you are unsure of its toxicity level.
 Always wash your hands after handling plants.

-Is Donkey Tail Safe?
+Is Donkey Tail Toxic to Cats And Dogs??

-In the case of other types of Sedum, keeping the plant out of reach protects both house plants and kids, pets and other critters from potential discomfort.
+In the case of other types of Sedum, keeping the plant out of reach protects both house plants and kids, pets, and other critters from potential discomfort.

-If you suspect poisoning at all call 911 or the poison control hotline (USA 1-800-222-1222) right away.
+If you suspect any ingestion of toxicity, call 911 or the pet poison helpline right away.